 It is highly recommended for use in Jet Ski, speed boats and yachts because of its compact size and weight ratio to stable voltage output.
 You can also use a couple of lithium batteries for larger vessels like trawler and cargo ships by connecting the batteries in either parallel or series connection.
 Read our full review of the NorthStar Thin Lead Marine Battery here.

 The lifespan of a battery varies depending on use and misuse.
 Factors which contribute to battery lifespan include proper maintenance, proper charging (depth of discharge, how often or how deep the battery was charged), temperature and other factors.
 Overcharging is one of the most common mistakes people commit that shortens the lifespan of the battery.
-Although manufacturers would say that some batteries are maintenance free, it really is not.
+Although manufacturers would say that some batteries are maintenance free, often they really are not.
 You still have to take care of your batteries one way or another.
 Here are some tips to maximize the investment you have on your marine battery and extend its’ lifespan:

 This means cleaning it from dirt and removing corrosions on the terminals.
 Because of weather, use and time, the terminals will have a chance to be corroded.
 You can use a wire brush post cleaner to remove the corrosion.
 This will help in extending the lifespan of the battery and the flow of electricity that your boat needs.

 - Check water levels – (for flooded deep cycle batteries) make sure that you add enough distilled water.